Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 The Board definitely favored caissons at this time, having learned that screwpile lighthouses could sometimes become dislodged from their foundations and float away with sheets of heavy ice.
-The caisson at Bloody Point was not invulnerable to environmental damage, however.
-Severe storms during the winter of 1883 “scoured the sand from under the northwest side of the light-house and caused a settling of the structure toward that direction.”
-Bloody Point was found to be leaning six degrees off center, and riprap stone was hastily put down around the affected northwest corner.
+The caisson at Bloody Point was not invulnerable to damage, however.
+Severe storms during the winter of 1883 struck the lighthouse, “scouring the sand from under the northwest side of the light-house and causing a settling of the structure toward that direction.”
+Bloody Point was found to be leaning five feet from perpendicular at its lantern room, and riprap stone was hastily put down around the affected northwest corner.
 This solution was inadequate, though, as that stone was either carried away by storms or so heavy that it sank into the soft mud of the Chesapeake.
-In 1884 the Board tried a more drastic means of eliminating the lighthouse’s tilt.
-Sand was dredged out from beneath the side opposite the list, successfully reducing the inclination to two degrees.
-The excavation was filled in, and heavy, 30-foot brush mattresses were placed all around the lighthouse and weighted down with small stones.
-In the spring of 1885, the structure was further secured by 760 tons of larger stones, which were used to form a ‘scour apron.’
-This technique has kept the lighthouse aligned within two degrees of vertical to this day, and the scour apron is visible at low tide.

 Bloody Point Bar Lighthouse